Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 ### Git/Github

+#### What they are:

-Git is a tool that tracks changes to software, allowing you to roll-back changes, create multiple copies of software, and log why changes were made, among other things.
+* Git is a tool that tracks changes to software, allowing you to roll-back changes, create multiple copies of software, and log why changes were made, among other things.

-Github uses git and is a way to host repositories of code, for instance for collaboration, and is required for Airbyte to run SQL and Python files using dbt.
+* Github uses git and is a way to host repositories of code, for instance for collaboration, and is required for Airbyte to run SQL and Python files using dbt.
 You may also notice this webpage is running on github!

+#### Installation:

 Install git at [https://git-scm.com/downloads](https://git-scm.com/downloads).